The Role of Masks in Mitigating Viral Spread on Networks: Introduction

-For nearly two years, the COVID-19 pandemic has spread across the globe, impacting economies and, as of September 2021, has claimed over 4.5 million lives.
-Even after vaccines have become available, mask-wearing remains an important measure in curbing the spread of the virus.
-While it is well-known that masks {\it qualitatively} mitigate viral spread by limiting the transmission of respiratory droplets, many important questions about the {\it quantitative} impact of masks remain open.
-For instance, how many individuals need to wear a mask to prevent future outbreaks?
-When there are not enough high-quality masks (e.g., N95 masks) for all individuals, how should other types of mass-producible masks (e.g., surgical or cloth masks) be allocated within the population?
-What types of mask attributes are most desirable in preventing future outbreaks or controlling ongoing pandemics?
+While it is well-studied that masks {\it qualitatively} mitigate viral spread by limiting the transmission of respiratory droplets, many important questions about the {\it quantitative} impact of masks remain open \cite{kabir_prosocial_2021,costantino_impact_2021, eikenberry_masks}.
+For instance, how many individuals need to wear a mask to prevent future outbreaks \cite{ eikenberry_masks}?
+When there are not enough high-quality masks (e.g., N95 masks) for all individuals \cite{health_faqs_2021}, how should other types of mass-produced masks (e.g., surgical or cloth masks) be allocated within the population \cite{worby_face_2020}?
+What types of mask attributes are most desirable in preventing future outbreaks or controlling ongoing pandemics (e.g. source control or self-protection) \cite{lindsley_comparison_2021, sterr_medical_2021,koh_outward_2021}?

 This work aims to answer the above questions from a principled, mathematical lens.
 We propose a novel agent-based model of viral spread on networks wherein individuals wear different types of masks.
-In particular, we are the first to study models incorporating multiple types of masks; prior work considers scenarios where individuals either wear a mask or do not wear a mask \cite{eikenberry_masks, worby2020facemask, javid2020impact, kot2020critical, johansson2020masking, tracht_masks, kai2020universal, catching2021examining, silva2020covid, tian2021analysis, Yagan2021Modeling, sridhar2021leveraging, lee2020epidemic}.
-Our contributions our twofold.
-First, we derive {\it analytical predictions} for three important epidemiological quantities: the probability of emergence, the epidemic threshold (also known as the reproductive number $R_0$) and the expected epidemic size.
-Specifically, we show how these quantities depend on the structure of the contact network, properties of the viral spread, and the distribution of masks within the population.
+In particular, we study models incorporating multiple types of masks; prior work considers scenarios, where individuals either wear a mask or do not wear a mask \cite{eikenberry_masks, worby2020facemask, javid2020impact, kot2020critical, johansson2020masking, tracht_masks, kai2020universal, catching2021examining, silva2020covid, tian2021analysis, Yagan2021Modeling, sridhar2021leveraging, lee2020epidemic, catching_examining_2021}.
+Our contributions are twofold.
+First, we derive {\it analytical predictions} for three important epidemiological quantities: the probability of emergence, the epidemic threshold (also known as the basic reproduction number $R_0$), and the expected epidemic size.
+Specifically, we show how these quantities depend on the structure of the contact network, the properties of the viral spread, and the distribution of masks within the population.
 Our results are established by leveraging the theory of multi-type branching processes \cite{AthreyaNey, harris_branching_processes}.
 Moreover, we show through extensive simulations that the analytical predictions we derive are in good agreement with empirical results.